nymtech/nym/README.md

 Binaries can be found at `target/debug/` if you've done `cargo build` (without specifying `--release`).

 Production binaries can be found at `target/release/` if you've done `cargo build --release`.

+### Developing

+There's a `.env.sample-dev` file provided which you can rename to `.env` if you want convenient logging, backtrace, or other environment variables pre-set.
+The `.env` file is ignored so you don't need to worry about checking it in.